Giftbit/KiindOauthSample/README.md

 The sample app interacts with the Kiind Testbed servers.
 Having an account on testbed is necessary to make the app work.

-You can request a testbed account through the [Kiind Api page](https://www.kiind.me/api).
-Alternatively, you can email testbed@kiind.me to request testbed access.
+You can request a testbed account [here](http://info.kiind.me/api).

 ## Install Grails

-The sample app uses grails.
+The sample app uses grails 2.3.11 or above (note you will also need Java JDK 1.7 or higher installed if you do not have one).
 You can easily install [Grails](https://grails.org/) through [GVM](http://gvmtool.net/).

 Installing GVM is simple: